Entanglement structures from modified IR geometry: Entanglement structure

 \subsection{Mutual information}

 {As proposed in section 1, we anticipate that the entanglement structure, particularly the long-range entanglement, will be modified due to the modification of the IR geometry in the bulk.
-Mutual information between distant boundary subregions serves as a first measure.
+Mutual information between distant boundary subregions serves as a first measure, {though it is not a very accurate measure as it includes the contribution from both classical correlations and quantum entanglement}.
 The nonzero mutual information between disconnected boundary subregions is reflected in the connectivity of the entanglement wedge of their union.
-Modifying the IR geometry into the spherical extremal (or hyperbolic extremal) case will alter the length of geodesics near the IR region, making it easier (or more difficult) to connect the entanglement wedges of disconnected regions.}
+Modifying the IR geometry into the spherical extremal (or hyperbolic extremal) case will alter the length of geodesics near the IR region, making it more difficult (or easier) to connect the entanglement wedges of disconnected regions.}

 In the spherical extremal case, it is easier for the entanglement wedge of two disconnected regions A and B to be disconnected compared to the unmodified geometry, while in the hyperbolic extremal case, it is the opposite.
 The phase transition from disconnected entanglement wedge to connected ones becomes more difficult when we decrease the distance between two intervals with fixed length in the spherical extremal case and opposite for the hyperbolic extremal case.
 Figure \ref{MI} demonstrates examples where the mutual information is decreased (or enlarged) after modifying the geometry of the IR region (red shaded) into the spherical (hyperbolic) extremal case.
-This suggests that the entanglement between $A$ and $B$ in the figure is decreased in the spherical extremal case and enhanced in the hyperbolic extremal case.
+This suggests that the {correlation} between $A$ and $B$ in the figure is decreased in the spherical extremal case and enhanced in the hyperbolic extremal case.
 Moreover, when the distance between $A$ and $B$ is larger than $L_c$, and each has a finite length in Poincaré half-plane coordinates (or $L_A+L_B<\pi l_{S^1}$ in global coordinates), the entanglement wedge of their union must be disconnected in both cases.
-This suggests the vanishing of entanglement for distances longer than $L_c$ in both cases.
+This suggests the vanishing of {correlation (at $O(N^2)$ order)} for distances longer than $L_c$ in both cases.
 In the following sections, we can find this general intuition consistent with the fine structure analysis.